-Severance and Change in Control Benefits.
-On January 12, 2012, the Compensation Committee adopted the Executive Officer Change in Control Program (the "Change in Control Program"), in which each of our named executive officers is eligible to participate.
-Prior to 2012, none of our named executive officers (other than Mr. Meloy) was eligible to participate in any arrangement providing cash payments upon a change in control or specified termination of employment events.
-The Change in Control Program provides for post-termination payments following a qualifying termination in connection with a change in control event, or what is commonly referred to as a "double trigger" benefit.
+Severance and Change in Control Benefits

+The Executive Officer Change in Control Program (the "Change in Control Program"), in which each of our named executive officers is eligible to participate, provides for post-termination payments following a qualifying termination of employment in connection with a change in control event, or what is commonly referred to as a "double trigger" benefit.
 The vesting of certain of our long-term equity incentive compensation awards accelerates upon a change in control irrespective of whether the officer is terminated, and/or upon certain termination of employment events, such as death, disability or a termination by us without cause.
-Please see "-Potential Payments Upon Termination or Change in Control" below for further information.
+Please see "Executive Compensation-Potential Payments Upon Termination or Change in Control" below for further information.

 We believe that the Change in Control Program and the accelerated vesting provisions in our long-term equity incentive awards create important retention tools for us and are consistent with the practices of most of our industry peers.
 Accelerated vesting of long-term equity incentive awards upon a change in control enables our named executive officers to realize value from these awards consistent with value created for investors upon the closing of a transaction.
-In addition, we believe that post termination benefits may, in part, mitigate some of the potential uncertainty created by a potential or actual change in control transaction, including the future employment of the named executive officers, thus allowing management to focus on the business transaction at hand.
+In addition, we believe that post-termination benefits may, in part, mitigate some of the potential uncertainty created by a potential or actual change in control transaction, including the future employment of the named executive officers, thus allowing management to focus on the business transaction at hand.

-Retirement, Health and Welfare, and Other Benefits.
-We offer eligible employees participation in a section 401(k) tax-qualified, defined contribution plan (the "401(k) Plan") to enable employees to save for retirement through a tax-advantaged combination of employee and company contributions and to provide employees the opportunity to directly manage their retirement plan assets through a variety of investment options.
+Retirement, Health and Welfare, and Other Benefits

+We offer eligible employees participation in a section 401(k) tax-qualified, defined contribution plan (the "401(k) Plan") to enable employees to save for retirement through a tax-advantaged combination of employee and company contributions and to provide employees the opportunity to manage directly their retirement plan assets through a variety of investment options.
 Our employees, including our named executive officers, are eligible to participate in our 401(k) Plan and may elect to defer up to 30% of their eligible compensation on a pre-tax basis (or on a post-tax basis via a Roth contribution) and have it contributed to the 401(k) Plan, subject to certain limitations under the Internal Revenue Code of 1986, as amended (the "Code").
 In addition, we make the following contributions to the 401(k) Plan for the benefit of our employees, including our named executive officers: (i) 3% of the employee's eligible compensation, and (ii) an amount equal to the employee's contributions to the 401(k) Plan up to 5% of the employee's eligible compensation.
 In addition, we may also make discretionary contributions to the 401(k) Plan for the benefit of employees depending on our performance.
 Company contributions to the 401(k) Plan may be subject to certain limitations under the Code for certain employees.
 We do not maintain a defined benefit pension plan or a nonqualified deferred compensation plan for our named executive officers or other employees.